 Morphine’s Interaction With The Body

-Morphine is a prescription opioid that is derived from the poppy plant.
+Morphine is a prescription opioid derived from the poppy plant.
 As one of the oldest medications in history, morphine is an effective and powerful drug.
-The drug is regularly prescribed and is designed to treat pain after surgery and/or injury.
-In fact, morphine is such a common medicine that in 2017 alone, statistics show that more than four million prescriptions were filled.
+Regularly prescribed, the drug is designed to treat pain after surgery and/or injury.
+In fact, morphine is such a common medicine that in 2017 alone, statistics show that more than four million prescriptions for it were filled.

 Morphine is typically injected into the bloodstream at the hospital, but it can also be taken as a pill or a syrup.
 It works by triggering various receptors, which include: